Giorgio Walter Canonica

-Giorgio Walter Canonica (born October 25, 1947) is an Italian allergist, pulmonologist and professor of Respiratory Medicine at Humanitas University, Milan, Italy and Director Personalized Medicine Asthma & Allergy Center at Humanitas Research Hospital IRCCS-Milano Italy since December 2016.
-He is known for his research work related to innovative treatment strategies for allergic diseases which includes biological response modifier in form of targeted immunotherapy with primary emphasis on sublingual immunotherapy (SLIT).
-He served as President of several International or national Allergy and Respiratory Scientific Societies.
+Giorgio Walter Canonica (born October 25, 1947) is an Italian allergist, pulmonologist and professor of respiratory medicine at Humanitas University, Milan, Italy and Director Personalized Medicine Asthma & Allergy Center at Humanitas Research Hospital IRCCS-Milano Italy since December 2016.
+He is known for his research work related to treatment strategies for allergic diseases which includes biological response modifier in form of targeted immunotherapy with primary emphasis on sublingual immunotherapy (SLIT).
+He was president of several allergy and respiratory scientific cocieties.

 Early life and education

 Canonica received his master's degree from School of Medicine, University of Genoa during 1972.
 He started his career as a specialist in pulmonary disease at University of Genoa.
 He then moved to Florence University while keeping the primary specialization in Allergy and Clinical Immunology.
-Consequently, he carried out research works in clinical immunology and allergology research from University of Uppsala, Sweden and Medical University of South Carolina, Charleston, USA.
+Consequently, he carried out research works in clinical immunology and allergology research from University of Uppsala, Sweden and Medical University of South Carolina, Charleston, US.

 Career

-Canonica returned to Genoa University in 1995 and served at different positions including the full professor Internal Medicine and Pulmonary Medicine, Director of the Speciality School of Allergy and Clinical Immunology, Director of the Specialty School of Pulmonary Diseases, Chairman of the Department of Medical Specialties (University Hospital San Martino Genoa, Italy).
+Canonica returned to Genoa University in 1995 and had different positions including the full professor Internal Medicine and Pulmonary Medicine, Director of the Speciality School of Allergy and Clinical Immunology, Director of the Specialty School of Pulmonary Diseases, Chairman of the Department of Medical Specialties (University Hospital San Martino Genoa, Italy).
 In 2016 he moved to Humanitas University and Research Hospital in Milan.

 As per national and international awards and recognition obtained, in 2004 Canonica received the title of Visitante Distinguido from Università Catolica Cordoba Argentina.
 Later on, in 2012, he won the WAO Gold Medal Award.
 In 2014, he received the Laurea Honoris Causa, Cluji Medical University, Romania.
 He also received the Special Recognition Award from WAO in 2019.
-He is also currently serving as Editor in chief of Current Opinion in Allergy and Clinical Immunology.
+He is also editor in chief of Current Opinion in Allergy and Clinical Immunology.

 In 2020, he obtained the Scientific Recognition Award APAAACI-Asian Pacific Association Allergy.
 He was declared Legend of Allergy and Immunology in 2021.
 In 2022, he obtained the Lifetime Achievement Award – APAACI-Asian Pacific Association Allergy Clinical Immunology in Manila.
 Another Lifetime Achievement Award was obtained in 2023 from the WAO World Allergy Organization, in Dubai.

-Throughout his career, Professor Canonica has served as President of several international and national associations.
-He chaired the World Allergy Organization (WAO) from 2007 to 2009; he served as president for Interasma-Global Asthma Association from 2018 to 2020.
-In the very last years, he's been President of the Respiratory Effectiveness Group (REG) from 2022 to 2024, continuing his research activities on the effectiveness of respiratory treatments.
+Throughout his career, Canonica has was President of several international and national associations.
+He chaired the World Allergy Organization (WAO) from 2007 to 2009; he was president for Interasma-Global Asthma Association from 2018 to 2020.
+He was President of the Respiratory Effectiveness Group (REG) from 2022 to 2024, continuing his research activities on the effectiveness of respiratory treatments.